He is CEDR trained, and accredited, Mediator who has mediated well

 tax dispute; trust funds; offshore arrangements

-- Dispute over PFI contracts and building management systems
+- Disputes over PFI contracts and building management systems

-- Multiple vehicle accidents on motorway including fatalities, spinal and brain injuries,
+- Multiple vehicle accidents on motorways including fatalities, spinal and brain injuries,

 disputes between insurers